-Croatia might not look like much on a map, especially in the shadow of Italy’s big boot across the Adriatic, but Croatia isn’t exactly small.
+Croatia might not look like much on a map, especially in the shadow of Italy’s big boot across the Adriatic.
+But as you embark on your journey, you’ll realize that the country is not exactly small.
 At least not conveniently so.

-I’ve optimized this Croatia itinerary to give you a cross-section of the best places to visit in Croatia.
-It zips through the breadth of the country starting with the classic Central European grace of Zagreb and ending on the coast with the Venetian charms of Dubrovnik.
+I’ve optimized this itinerary to give you a cross-section of some of the most popular places to visit in Croatia, zipping through the breadth of the country.
+We start with the classic Central European grace of Zagreb and end on the coast with the Venetian charms of Dubrovnik.

-What to Do in Zagreb
+What to do in Zagreb

 Explore Gornji grad (Upper Town)

 Begin your love affair with Zagreb in Gornji grad (Upper Town).
 Gornji grad is Zagreb’s medieval core, dating back to the 12th century.
 In Gornji grad, you’ll walk along cobblestoned streets, dip into cafés, and admire Zagreb’s finest architectural moments.
 It’s the perfect way to spend your first 24 hours in Zagreb.